 Find the cheapest full coverage car insurance rates in Rhode Island for drivers of different ages below.

-• Cheapest for seniors, overall: State Farm, $111 per month.
+• Overall cheapest car insurance for seniors over 60: State Farm, $111 per month.

 • Cheapest for seniors at age 65: State Farm, $111 per month.